BlockJayn/DFKQuestRunner-AVAX-DeFi-Kingdoms/README.md

    - professionHeroes - Comma-separated list of the Ids of the professional heros that you are sending on this quest.
 Make sure the heroes profession matches the quests profession
    - nonProfessionHeroes - Comma-separated list of the Ids of the non-professional heroes that you are sending on this quest.
 Make sure the heroes profession doesn't match the quests profession

-useBackupRpc - false to use the Harmony RPC, true to use the POKT RPC when Harmony RPC has issues
+useBackupRpc - false to use the AVAX RPC, true to use the Backup RPC when AVAX RPC has issues
 ```

 # Running